 Inhaled steroids usually have few or no side effects if used at normal doses.
 However, they can sometimes cause:

-Rinsing your mouth out with water after using your medication can help to prevent oral thrush, and using a device called a spacer with your medication can help to prevent many of the other problems.
+Rinsing your mouth out with water after using your medication can help to prevent oral thrush.
+Using a device called a spacer with your medication can help to prevent many of the other problems.

-There is also some evidence that steroid inhalers used by people with chronic obstructive pulmonary disease (COPD) can increase the risk of chest infections such as pneumonia.
+There's some evidence that steroid inhalers used by people with chronic obstructive pulmonary disease (COPD) can increase the risk of chest infections like pneumonia.
 Discuss this with your health professional if you’re concerned.

-Inhaled steroids at high doses can sometimes cause some of the more serious side effects that are more often linked with steroid tablets (see below), but this is rare.
+A high dose of inhaled steroids can sometimes cause more serious side effects but this is rare.

 Steroids that are injected into muscles and joints may cause some pain and swelling at the site of the injection.
 However, this should pass within a few days.

-Because of the risk of side effects, steroid injections are often only given at intervals of at least 6 weeks and a maximum of 3 injections into one area is usually recommended.
+Steroid injections are often only given at intervals of at least 6 weeks.
+A maximum of 3 injections into one area is usually recommended.

-Steroids that are injected into a blood vessel (intravenous steroids) may sometimes cause some of the more widespread side effects described below.
+Steroids that are injected into a blood vessel (intravenous steroids) may cause more widespread side effects.

-It’s sometimes necessary, however, for them to be taken for longer periods.
-In these cases, you’re more likely to develop troublesome side effects, although this is not inevitable.
+It’s sometimes necessary for steroid tablets to be taken for longer periods.
+In these cases, you may be more likely to develop troublesome side effects.
+However, this is not inevitable.

-Steroid tablets taken for longer than 3 weeks can potentially cause:
+Steroid tablets taken for longer than 3 weeks can cause:

-- increased appetite – which can potentially lead to weight gain if you find it difficult to control what you eat
+- increased appetite – which may lead to weight gain if you find it difficult to control what you eat

-- rapid mood swings and mood changes – such as becoming aggressive, irritable and short-tempered with people
+- rapid mood swings and mood changes – becoming aggressive, irritable and short-tempered with people

 - thin skin that bruises easily